kajal9873/Cinescope/README.md

 - 🔍 Search movies in real time
 - 🧠 Get animated suggestions while typing
 - ❤️ Favorite movies using the heart icon (with localStorage support)
-- ♾️ Use infinite scrolling to load more movies
 - 🎥 View detailed movie information in a modal popup
 - 🎭 Filter movies by genre
 - 🌙 Toggle between Dark and Light themes